gorkemuz/plant-idea/README.md

 # Plant.camp

 Plant.camp is philosophy platform made with react.js .
 The name come from "plant your idea and grow it".
-If you wanna share your idea you can write and share also if you agree somone you can grow his idea by click water icon.
-Which content you wanna see ?
-Click that on the right-bar and see that.
+If you wanna share your idea for any question or content you can write and share also if you agree somone you can grow his idea by click water icon.
+Which content you wanna see, click that on the right-bar and look that.

 ### Prerequisites